marionlamoureux/CML_LLM_Chatbot_Augmented_with_Ent_Data/README.md

-      ├───1_session-install-deps/         # Script for installing python dependencies ├───2_job-download-models/          # Scripts for downloading pre-trained models ├───3_job-populate-vectordb/        # Scripts for init and pop a vector db with context docs ├───4_app/                          # Scripts for app and the reqs to local pre-trained models ├───utils/                          # Python module for functions used across the project ├── data/                                 # Sample documents to use to context retrieval ├── images/
+      ├───1_session-install-deps/         # Script for installing python dependencies ├───2_job-download-models/          # Scripts for downloading pre-trained models ├───3_job-populate-vectordb/        # Scripts for init and pop a vector db with context docs ├───4_app/                          # Scripts for app and the reqs to the pre-trained models ├───utils/                          # Python module for functions used across the project ├── data/                                 # Sample documents to use to context retrieval ├── images/